 One-Scene Wonder: Ema Skye's appearance in AAI was hyped up quite a bit in promotional materials, and there are rumors that the game was originally planned to star her as the player character.
 In the end, we get about five minutes of actual dialogue from her in a brief and somewhat tacked-on cameo that was more or less just there to establish an investigation technique that never appeared again.
 She does have a larger role in the sequel, however.

-There's also Luke Atmey's final testimony, which is 11 statements long, nothing in the Court Record proves a contradiction, and pressing any statement but the right one will instantly net you a game over.
+Luke Atmey's final testimony is 11 statements long, with nothing in the Court Record proving a contradiction, and pressing any statement but the right one will instantly net you a game over.